 Reality came quite bluntly, yet these dreams continued to flourish.
-These days, they follow more along the lines of developing a steering system for a model hovercraft providing optimized maneuverability, attacking design challenges with a pen and paper, and studying the possibilities of bionic technology.
-My passion is taking part in the vanguard of mechanical and electrical design.
+These days, they follow more along the lines of maneuvering through complex codebases, attacking architectural design challenges with a pen and paper, and putting my mechatronics background to good use by working on fun side projects.

 My experience encompasses rapid prototyping, manufacturing, medical devices, automation, robotics, and control systems.
-As a young engineer, I am constantly looking for opportunities to expand and develop my skill set.
+As a continuously growing engineer, I am constantly looking for opportunities to expand and develop my skill set.

 Justin M.K.
 Lam

 - First time speaking on a panel.
 Topic: The Future of IoT on the Cloud.

 - Interviewed by the MagPi magazine about my post on monitoring sourdough in Issue 72 (page 12).